darkoperator/Posh-SSH/Readme.md

 #ChangeLog

+##Version 1.5
+* Supports PowerShell 2.0 by popular demand.
+* Refactored all C Sharp code to comply with naming guidelines and best practices.
+* Fixed several bugs the main one being the not allowing use of alternate SSH port.

 ##Version 1.4
 * Disabled PorForward commands because of bug in library.
 * Fix upload and download speed issues in SFTP and SCP.